 Investment management fees and expenses are reflected in the unit price.
 From 1 July 2019 the scheme became a Portfolio Investment Entity (PIE).
 Before 1 July 2019 tax is reflected in the unit price.
 From 1 July 2019 tax is not reflected in the unit price.

 Our investment manager Mercer prepares a quarterly update on investment markets.
 Read it here.

 These investment performance figures are based on the change in unit prices over a given period and are expressed as a percentage.
-Returns are after tax at 28% and fees.
-An adjustment is made to the change in unit prices to allow for tax at the top prescribed investor rate (PIR) of 28%.
-The percentage return on your savings will generally be higher if you are on a lower PIR.
+Returns are after expenses and before tax.
+Percentage returns on your investments will vary depending on your prescribed investor rate (PIR).

 Percentage returns for this scheme year

 |5-year return (p.a.)||6.75%||6.34%||4.99%||2.68%|